 Star Royalties Reports Q2 2022 Financial Results, Record Quarterly Revenues and $18.6M Gain on Deconsolidation of Green Star Royalties

-TORONTO, August 24, 2022 - Star Royalties Ltd. ("Star Royalties", or the "Company") (TSXV:STRR, OTCQX:STRFF) is pleased to report its financial results for the quarter ended June 30, 2022.
+August 24 - TORONTO, ON - Star Royalties Ltd. ("Star Royalties", or the "Company") (TSXV:STRR), (OTC:STRFF) is pleased to report its financial results for the quarter ended June 30, 2022.
 All amounts are in U.S. dollars unless otherwise indicated.

 Q2 2022 Corporate and Financial Highlights